 From the summit, the trail continues about a mile, descending about 500 feet to a T-junction at the aforementioned FS Trail 703 at North Fork French Creek.
 Left (east) at the Trail 703 junction will take you along the creek into the Hurricane Canyon Natural Area and eventually to the Barr Trail

 just above the top of the Manitou Incline.
-Right (west) at the Trail 703 junction will take you to the trail’s western terminus below the base of the Manitou Reservoir dam, about a quarter of a mile from the junction.
-From here, FS Trail 638 begins on the other side of the creek over a wooden log bridge and eventually makes its way to the Barr Trail
+Right (west) at the Trail 703 junction will take you to the trail’s western endpoint below the base of the Manitou Reservoir dam, about a quarter of a mile from the Heizer junction.
+From here, Forest Service Trail 638 begins on the other side of the creek over a wooden log bridge and eventually makes its way to the Barr Trail

 about a mile and a half below Barr Camp.
 On this early March day, though, I saw no footprints in the deep snow on Trail 638 across the bridge, and, not wanting to post-hole, I decided to make this my turnaround point.